Critical perturbation sizes for preserving decay rates in solutions of perturbed nonlinear differential equations: Introduction

 The role of regular variation in the asymptotic analysis of the asymptotic behaviour of differential equations is a very active area.
 An important monograph summarising themes in the research up to the year 2000 is Maric~\cite{Maric2000}.
 Another important strand of research on the exact asymptotic behaviour of non--autonomous ordinary differential equations (of first and higher order) in which the equations have regularly varying coefficients has been developed.
 For recent contributions, see for example work of Evtukhov and co--workers (e.g., Evtukhov and Samoilenko~\cite{EvSam:2011}) and Koz\'ma~\cite{Kozma:2012}, as well as the references in these papers.
 These papers tend to be concerned with non--autonomous features which are \emph{multipliers} of the regularly--varying state dependent terms, in contrast to the presence of the nonautonomous term $g$ in \eqref{eq.odepert}, which might be thought of as \emph{additive}.

 The structure of the paper is as follows; Section 2 introduces the hypotheses on $f$ (and indirectly, on $F^{-1}$) that are used in the paper, as well as stating the main results of the paper.
-Section 3 gives proofs of a number of auxiliary results needed concern the functions $f$, $F$ and $F^{-1}$; this section does not contain any analysis about differential equations.
-In Section 4, we prove the main results about the perturbed ordinary differential equation \eqref{eq.odepert}, and in Section 5, we give the main results about the stochastic differential equation \eqref{eq.sde}
+Section 3 gives proofs of a number of auxiliary results needed concern the functions $f$, $F$ and $F^{-1}$; this chapter does not contain any analysis about perturbed differential equations.
+In Section 4, we show how to connect the differential equation we wish to study to an auxiliary pertuebed differential equation, and we prove the main results about this auxiliary perturbed ordinary differential equation in Section 5.
+In Section 6, an asymptotic characterisation of the solution of \eqref{eq.odepert} is completed.
+Section 7 deals with the stochastic differential equation \eqref{eq.sde}, and it turns out that the groundwork laid in Section 5 for the auxiliary differential equation can be reused with very minor modifications from the analysis needed in Chapter 6, once arguments for the stochastic equation are employed on a path--by--path basis.